-In general, it is less expensive to live in Malta compared to large cities in Europe or the UK.
+In general, it is less expensive to live in Malta compared to large cities in the north of Europe, North America or the UK.
 The cost of living in Malta is significantly lower than in European capitals like London or Berlin, but so are the average incomes.

-However, apartments in regular complexes aren’t too expensive, if you don’t expect anything extremely luxurious of course.
+However, apartments in regular complexes aren’t too expensive, if you don’t expect anything extremely luxurious.
 There is a lot on offer for even lower prices if you look outside city centres or on Gozo.

-The cheapest food shopping comes from buying the local produce in the supermarkets or from roadside markets or farmers’ markets.
+The cheapest food shopping comes from buying local produce in supermarkets or from roadside markets or farmers’ markets.

 Imported brands are slightly more expensive, as are the costs in the smaller grocery stores.
-Household and personal care items are more expensive than in the UK due to the fact that they are all imported.
+Household and personal care items are more costly because they are all imported.

-Eating out in Malta is slightly cheaper than in the UK.
+Eating out in Malta is not too expensive.
 Takeaways like pastizzi are very cheap, as is most snacking at regular, local cafes.

 Entertainment in Malta is not expensive on the whole.
-If you are a lover of historic sites, which Malta has in abundance, it is worth getting a Heritage Malta Multipass.
+If you love historic sites, which Malta has in abundance, it is worth getting a Heritage Malta Multipass.

-Private heritage organisation Fondajjoni Wirt Artna that runs the saluting battery, Fort Rinella, the War Rooms and other sites of interest, offers membership, which allows you to visit the sites regularly for a much cheaper price than the one-off entrance fee.
+Private heritage organisation Fondajjoni Wirt Artna runs the saluting battery, Fort Rinella, the War Rooms and other sites of interest and offers membership, which allows you to visit the sites regularly for a much cheaper price than the one-off entrance fee.

-As usual, when you move to a new country, common advice is – rent a property for at least 6 months, get to know the country, the area, the property market and how things work in your new country of residence.
+When you move to a new country, standard advice is to rent a property for at least six months, and get to know the country, the area, the property market and how things work in your new country of residence.